Bank holiday declared for date of Queen’s state funeral

 Charles responded with the single word “Approved” before signing the proclamations.

-Operation London Bridge – the strict set of protocols created by officials which outlines the plan in the event of the Queen’s death – determines what happens after the monarch’s passing.
+The move means that schools, businesses, government offices and many shops will close for the day, allowing the maximum number of possible people to watch the funeral.

+The procedure for events in the wake of the monarch’s death is set out in a strict set of protocols codenamed Operation London Bridge.

-The original plans are for the Queen’s coffin to process on a gun carriage to the abbey, pulled by naval ratings – sailors – using ropes rather than horses.
+Under this plan, the Queen’s coffin will be taken in procession to Westminster Abbey on a gun carriage, pulled not by horses but by naval ratings – sailors – using ropes.

-Senior members of the family are expected to poignantly follow behind – just like they did for the funeral of Diana, Princess of Wales and the Duke of Edinburgh.
+Senior members of the royal family will follow behind on foot, just as they did for the funerals of Diana, Princess of Wales and the Duke of Edinburgh.

 The service will be televised, and a national two minutes’ silence is expected to be held.

-The Privy Council first proclaimed the King in his absence, and then His Majesty made a declaration and read and signed an oath to uphold the security of the Church in Scotland.

-Members of the Privy Council, includings prime ministers of the past, watched on as the King made his proclamation as the nation’s new monarch.
+The new bank holiday was announced moments after Charles was formally proclaimed King at the accession council ceremony.

+Following the proclamation in Charles’s absence in the palace’s picture gallery, around 200 members of the privy council trooped into the throne room for their first meeting with the new monarch.

-In his speech, His Majesty vowed to follow the “inspiring example” of his mother Elizabeth II in fulfilling his duties as head of state.
+In a declaration to the council, Charles vowed to follow the “inspiring example” of Elizabeth II in his service to the nation “for what remains to me of my life”.

 “It is the greatest consolation to me to know the sympathy expressed by so many to me, my sister and brothers,” he said.

-All of the official flags, including the Union Flag, are going to be flown at half mast until the end of the Royal Mourning period, although they will be flown at Full Mast only today for Proclamation Day.
+In recognition of the new King’s reign, official flags were raised to full mast for Proclamation Day before being returned to half-mast until the end of the Royal Mourning period.

-The new King gave his first full speech as monarch yesterday (9 September).
+Charles’s speech was his second as monarch, following a televised address to the nation on Friday, in which he named his elder son William Prince of Wales and sent a message of “love” to his younger son Prince Harry and his wife Meghan .

-Paying tribute to his late mother and the Queen, he said: “I speak to you today with feelings of profound sorrow.
+Paying tribute to his late mother, he said then: “I speak to you today with feelings of profound sorrow.
 Throughout her life, Her Majesty The Queen – my beloved Mother – was an inspiration and example to me and to all my family, and we owe her the most heartfelt debt any family can owe to their mother; for her love, affection, guidance, understanding and example.”

-King Charles also shared his love and respect for other members of the family.
-He said: “I count on the loving help of my darling wife, Camilla.
-In recognition of her own loyal public service since our marriage 17 years ago, she becomes my Queen Consort.

-”As my Heir, William now assumes the Scottish titles which have meant so much to me.
+He ended with a heartfelt tribute to the Queen, bringing tears to the eyes of many of those watching.

 “Thank you for your love and devotion to our family and to the family of nations you have served so diligently all these years.”